ProjectSegfault/ansible/README.md

 Hence, these are stored as variables using ansible-vault.

-There are two different ansible-vaults in use in our setup, encrypted `host_vars` files per-host, and a global `secrets.enc`.
+There are two different ansible-vaults in use in our setup, encrypted `host_vars` files per-host, and a global `secrets.yaml`.

-### secrets.enc
+### secrets.yaml
-`/secrets.enc` contains private variables that are same for all our servers.
+`/secrets.yaml` contains private variables that are same for all our servers.
 Currently, it contains the following: (as of 9/6/23)
 - rfc2136_key \- RFC2136 key for DNS01
 - watchtower_mtrx_pass \- Watchtower Matrix password